 How Do I Resource My Morris Activities?

 Perhaps this is one of the most difficult things to answer.
 A lot depends on how far you wish to take it.
 Is it a one off or is it to become part of your regular curriculum?
+How much time and money are you willing to invest?
+How much adult help do you have?
 If it is a one off I would suggest approaching local Morris groups for a loan of equipment, the worst they can do is say no. Most things used in Morris are available within the school or can be made by enthusiastic staff or parents.
 Some can be made by the children as an extension to the topic.
 Morris Minors bring equipment with them for their sessions but no hats for hygiene reasons.

 One source of many wonderful things, including material, haberdashery and ribbons, is Hull Scrap Store, which serves the whole of the former Humberside area .
 People viewing our site outside this area may find they have a similar facility in their own area.